nolanshah/spot/README.md

 # spot

 spot is like [blot](https://github.com/davidmerfield/blot) but on rails.
 Spot turns a folder into a static website.
 It can convert docx, md, pynb, txt, latex, rtf, and really any other format supported by pandoc into html.
-It's suitable for a blog, docsite, or whatever you want, but it only generates html -- how and where you host it is up to you.
+It's suitable for a blog, docsite, or whatever you want.
+It only generates the html for your site, you still have to host it.

 spot is a perpetual prototype.
 I won't write unit tests or give support.
 Pull requests to add your own features are encouraged, I'm happy to merge in contributions!